 There was a period of time in my life when I had stopped writing.
 I felt like I had all these ideas, but I couldn’t control them.
 I would sit down to write and hit wall after wall.
 My plots would spin out, my characters would be roaming lost – I felt overwhelmed.
 So I set the stories aside.
 But every time I watched a good movie or read a good book, I felt a sense of loss.
 They inspired me to create but I pushed the feeling down because I was afraid I couldn’t get anywhere.

-Now I’m brave and now I’m free.
 Seeing the natural creativity in my children made me realize what I had lost.
 This was a turning-point for me.
 I had the ability, I just wasn't using it.
 This realization sparked my stubborness, and I jumped back into writing with more determination than ever.
 My children impacted me, and now I pass that on to others.
 I love when my readers connect with my stories.
 I’m fueled by the gasp and the “Me too!”
 I write to remind myself and others of the joys and passions life may have tried to choke out, and to awaken things in us.
 For me, writing is about connection and embracing a part of myself I had very nearly forgotten.
-This is why you can also find me active on Facebook, Wattpad, ny VIP Readers Group, and my newsletter, and to a lesser degree, Twitter and Instagram.
+This is why you can also find me active on Facebook, my VIP Readers Group, and my newsletter, and to a lesser degree, Twitter and Instagram.

 My brain has always honed in on how to improve things.
 I was that kid in school who had to bite my tongue to keep from correcting my friends’ grammar or suggesting a better way to do their homework.
-Now I am the editor who helps writers improve their content while staying true to their authentic voice.
-I am a master at grasping the feel of an author’s piece and helping them perfect it.
+Now I work freelance as a writing tutor and editor, mostly for nonfiction but occasionally for fiction, too.
+I help writers improve their content and style while staying true to their authentic voice.
+I love grasping the feel of an author’s piece and helping the author perfect it.

 I EDIT BECAUSE